Your life is unfolding and your dreams and passions matter. Make today count. Call for a free consultation.

 Licensed in California – MFT, MFC44973

-A Psychotherapy orientation that is deeply embedded in best practices and well researched theories including brain science, change theory and attachment theory.
+My Psychotherapy orientation is deeply embedded in best practices and well researched theories including brain science, change theory and attachment theory.

-theoretical approaches with soulful appreciation of spiritual practices and honoring the creative imagination.
+theoretical approaches with soulful appreciation of and respect for the vast array spiritual practices and honoring the creative imagination.

 Schedule includes Saturday and evening hours